 [JACK'S How are you to ask?

-No than five pounds.
+No more than pounds.

-MOTHER] Less five! five!
+[JACK'S Less five! five!

 I